KayFrimp/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 5. 5-more_numbers.c prints 10 times the numbers, from 0 to 14, followed by a new line.

 6. 6-print_line.c draws a straight line in the terminal.

+7. 7-print_diagonal.c draws a diagonal line on the terminal.